 This affect of long-term of negative behaviour of course occurs not only when applied to how we treat women and girls.
 It can apply to any individual or any group treated this way but when that negative treatment practiced against a person or a group is sanctioned by whole cultures and institutionalised in law the political results in destructive learned behaviour becomes not only acceptable but the norm.
 It becomes acceptable to impoverish and penalise women and girls for being born female.

-It's time for a sensitive conversation about the impact of sacrificing women and girls on the altar of humanity in the name of dignity and honour.
-To men as well as women, boys as well as girls, because the question of dignity and honour crosses borders, ages, genders, issues and cultures, impacting us all.
+It's time for a sensitive, insightful conversation about the impact of sacrificing women and girls on the altar of humanity in the name of dignity and honour. for men as well as women, boys as well as girls, because the question of dignity and honour crosses borders, ages, genders, issues and cultures, impacting us all.

 In an interview I showed with Ziauddin Yousafzsi, the father of Malala Yousafzsi, the brave Pakistani schoolgirl short in the head by the Taleban for daring to go to school, Ziauddin, now UN Special Advisor for Global Education, vividly describes how 'he did not clip the wings of his daughter in the name of false dignity and false honour'.
 'Freedom is her right' he says, underplaying his own bravery in ensuring it.

 There is a moment in the interview when his voice drops and he quietly shares how 'he feels ashamed to be a man sometimes, when he thinks about how badly and unfairly men have treated women in his culture.
-It was a moment of deep humility revealed in a moment of tender honesty.
+It was a moment of deep humility, revealed with tenderness and honesty.
 When someone opens their heart you cannot fail to be touched by the pain and truth you find there.
 The vulnerability of that moment made me want to weep. - and I shared that with him.
 He said explained 'Every daughter is like Malala in wanting an education'.
 While I am sure that desire maybe true, sadly every father is not like him.

-Ziauddin's family is an extraordinarily strong unit and they are all, from what I can see, a very brave one.
+Ziauddin's family is an extraordinarily strong unit and a very brave one.
 He said he had to learn new things in his life and we should all keep our hearts and our minds open.
 He confessed that before he came to the UK he had never prepared breakfast for his wife or family because it was not the way in his culture.
 This was women's work and considered undignified for a man.
-Sitting at the breakfast table in his house in Birmingham life is different now and all the richer for it.
+Sitting at the breakfast table in his house in Birmingham life is very different now, so is he in that way, all his family are, life is all the richer for it he shared.
 Small things, small changes, small moments perhaps, but it is the small things that make a difference.
 What is life after all but a series of moments?
 It's what you do with them that counts.
 Ziauddin and his family have done a lot.

 Entwined with dignity and honour are shame, guilt and humiliation, and from the Dignity Diaries, Andre Mostert from South Africa, talks movingly about ‘white guilt’ and how it affected him growing up under Apartheid.
 What touched me most is when he recalls the moment black South Africans finally got the vote and the lines of people waiting were so long, that he and his friend decided not to 'queue'.

-"The world had moved on, but us spoilt white boys it was just voting right?
+"The world had moved on, but for us spoilt white boys, it was just voting right?
 So we go to a bar and watch it on TV.
-And I'll never forget, we were sitting there watching journalists talking to people standing in these lines for hours that went on forever and this one journalist goes up to an old black woman waiting in line and says to her,
+And I'll never forget, we were sitting there watching journalists talking to people standing in these lines for hours ,that went on forever, and this one journalist goes up to an old black woman waiting in line and says to her;

 'How long have you been waiting in this queue?

-The men and women in the Dag Auditorium at the UN, working for years to help others affected by the kinds of poverty I touch on, they have been waiting in that queue their whole lives too.
+The men and women in the Dag Auditorium at the UN, working for years to help others affected by the kinds of poverty I touch on, have been waiting in that queue their whole lives too.
 Waiting and working to get to the front.
 We all have.
 The people in that room are all working to change what has always been just because of prejudice and precedent, to help make the world a better place.
-We are slowing moving forward and the good news is there are millions of people in our queue with more joining everyday so the front is getting closer simply through sheer numbers a lone.
+We are slowing moving forward and the good news is there are millions of people in our queue with more joining everyday so the front is getting closer simply through the sheer weight of numbers.

 Changing hearts as well as minds has never been so important.

-Sign up to the campaign and let's talk about the elephant in the room, before man makes discussion about dignity extinct too.
+Sign up to the campaign and let's talk about the elephant in the room, before the discussion about dignity becomes extinct too.

-Interviews with Ziauddin Yosafzsi and Andre Mostert can be found under Dignity Diaries by clicking on the link 'New global conversation' under the Dignity and Honour Campaign heading on our home page.
+Interviews with Ziauddin Yosafzsi and Andre Mostert can be found by clicking on the link 'New Global Conversation' Dignity and Honour Campaign on our home page.